 Anything “smart” is not so smart for our health.
 If you are offered a smart meter, have a look at the research around health risks because of the frequencies they emit (Wycherley, 2017).
 If you have had one installed, you can get covers to try and minimise the damage.

-Also, try to limit your use of microwaves which have been suggested to have carcinogenic effects.
+Also, try to limit your use of microwaves which have been suggested to have harmful effects.
 Instead, heat your food up in your stainless steel or cast iron pan!

 Where to start?!